Tordsg/Xcitr/readme.md

 ## Running, Building and Testing the Project

 The project uses maven configuration, with the spring boot framework to run the application from a server.
 To build the project go to **modules-exciter** by entering `cd modules-exciter` in the terminal and run `mvn clean install`.
-It is also possible to run `mvn install` instead, but `mvn clean install` decreases the chances of getting a bug during building.
+It is also possible to run `mvn install` instead, but `mvn clean install` will clear any compiled files there might be in the project.
 There are two ways to run the application:

 1. In the first option, from **modules-exciter** folder, go into the **restserver** module by entering `cd restserver` and then `cd target` in the terminal.
 Then write `java -jar server-standalone.jar` to start the server.
 Open a new terminal and go to the **modules-exciter** folder and then `cd ui` to go to the **clientpackager** module.
 Enter `cd target` to get to the target folder.
 Lastly, to run the entire application write `java -jar Xcitr.jar` in the terminal.
 The application will now start up.